mathigon/textbooks/content/fractals/content.md

 ### More Fractals in Nature and Technology

 While true fractals can never appear in nature, there are many objects that look _almost_ like fractals.
-We've already seen plants, snowflakes and coastlines, and here are many more examples:
+We’ve already seen plants, snowflakes and coastlines, and here are some more examples:

 ::: column(width=200)